Who to contact about travel impacted by Covid-19 >>

 The hotel has a variety of twin, double and triple rooms, each simply but tastefully decorated with wooden floors and private patios or balconies, all of them with en-suite facilities.
 Rooms are arranged in four separate 'houses’ dotted around an attractive mowed lawn and spacious garden surrounding the large outdoor swimming pool.
 All the buildings are made of local stone, its soft tones blending seamlessly with the beauty of their natural surroundings.

-Meals are served in the large dining room, which centers around an open fire and is ideal for cooler mornings in winter.
+Meals are served in the large dining room, which centres around an open fire and is ideal for cooler mornings in winter.
 There is also a bar in which to relax with a pre-dinner drink or play a game of pool in the evening.

 Parc National d'Isalo is one of Madagascar’s most visited national parks due to both its stunning natural beauty and its relative ease of access.
 Walks with local guides are an excellent way to explore.
 They can last from two hours to a full day and include bathing in the park’s 'piscines naturelles’, should you wish!
 Isalo is not renowned for its wildlife viewing but you can spot ring-tailed, brown and grey mouse lemurs, as well as Verreaux’s sifaka.

 Accommodation is in 25 spacious new rooms.
 They all have a bath or shower, air-conditioning.
 As they open onto a large park and gallery forest along the river Soarano, they have wonderful views.
-The décor is in neutral colors and has a lovely airy feel to it.
+The décor is in neutral colours and has a lovely airy feel to it.

 Although there are no specific child care facilities available, children are most welcome at Jardin du Roy.
 Food and meal times can easily be adjusted to suit younger guests and babysitting can be arranged if required to give parents a break from child care duties and have some time to themselves.